Chest infections are common, especially after a cold or flu during autumn and winter.

 A chest infection is an infection of the lungs or airways.
 The main types of chest infection are bronchitis and pneumonia.

 Most bronchitis cases are caused by viruses, whereas most pneumonia cases are due to bacteria.

 These infections are usually spread when an infected person coughs or sneezes.
 This launches tiny droplets of fluid containing the virus or bacteria into the air, where they can be breathed in by others.

 The infections can also be spread to others if you cough or sneeze onto your hand, an object or a surface, and someone else shakes your hand or touches those surfaces before touching their mouth or nose.

 Certain groups of people have a higher risk of developing serious chest infections, such as:

-Read more about the causes of bronchitis and the causes of pneumonia.
+Read more about the causes of pneumonia.

 Caring for your symptoms at home